How to Buy a Seattle Home – a Guide by Urban Living

 - When am I committed to working with you?
-Some agents require you commit to working with them making it hard to “break” up if you decide that agent isn’t for you.
-At Urbnlivn, we don’t require you to sign anything.
-You’re free to to work with another agent if you’d like.
+Some agents require you to commit to working with them making it hard to “break” up if you decide that agent isn’t for you.
+At Urban Living, we don’t require you to sign anything.
+You’re free to work with another agent if you’d like.

 - Who else will be working with me?
 Some agents are supported by teams.
 It is good to understand who else you might be working with throughout your transaction.

 - How quickly can you get me into a home?
 You want an agent who can get you into homes quickly.
 This is where it is really beneficial to work with an agent who has a few team members who can help out if they’re busy.

 - Do you represent buyers and sellers on the same house?
 You want an agent who is only representing the seller or the buyer, not both.
 We don’t ever represent both parties on the same home.